ibm-cloud-docs/hardware-firewall-shared/configuring-firewall.md

 1. From your browser, open the [IBM Cloud catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com){:new_window} and log into your account.
 2. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the top left, then click **Classic Infrastructure**.
 3. Select **Devices > Device List** and click on the firewall protected device you want to configure.
-4. In the **Firewall** tab, ensure the "Status" indicates that the firewall is "Processing All Rules."
+4. In the **Add-ons** section, click **Firewall details**.
+It will redirect you to the firewall page.
-  The page displays the current rules in effect for IPv4 and IPv6 addresses.
-If no rules are implemented, a faded placeholder is displayed.
-At this point, links are available to edit the current rules.
-This list of rules is known as the 'working config'.
-A 'working config' is a set of rules that is in the process of being created but has not yet been applied to the firewall.
-A user may edit, add, and delete rules until the rule set is completed.
+5. The Firewall Details page shows the current rules in effect for IPv4 and IPv6 addresses.
+If no rules are implemented, a yellow status icon will show with a "Bypassing all rules" message next to the device name on the top of the page.

      Rules are displayed in the order in which they are processed, with lower numbered rules having precedence over higher number rules (if rule one allows a packet through, rules two and beyond are ignored by the packet).

      The fields are:

-      **Order** - This field contains the rule number.
-Rules can be moved up or down the list with the provided arrows.
+      **Priority** - This field contains the rule number.
+Lower numbered rules have precedence over higher numbered rules.

       **Action** - This select list is used to 'permit' or 'deny' traffic matching this rule.